Dülken: Objects of interest

-The old town of Dülken consists of mainly houses from the period of Gründerzeit (promoterism) to about 1920 around the marketsquare, towered above by the church of St. Cornelius, one of the biggest churches in the Lower Rhine region.
+The old town of Dülken consists of mainly houses from the period of Gründerzeit till about 1920 around the market square, towered above by the church of St. Cornelius, one of the biggest churches in the Lower Rhine region.
 Some older structures close to the former city wall date around 1720.

-The Narrenmühle "fools´ wind mill" is domicile for a Carnival society: Narrenakademie "fools´academy" with the moon as coat of arms.
-This is one of the oldest Carnival societies worldwide, dating back to 1554.
-The fool´'s academy provides diplomas as "doctor humoris causa", e.g. for Salvador Dalí, Neil Armstrong, Konrad Adenauer, current politicians or artists and local persons.
+The Narrenmühle "fools' wind mill" is domicile for a Carnival society: Narrenakademie "fools' academy" with the moon as coat of arms.
+This is one of the oldest carnival societies worldwide, dating back to 1554.
+The fool's academy provides diplomas as "doctor humoris causa", e.g. for Salvador Dalí, Neil Armstrong, Konrad Adenauer, current politicians or artists and local persons.
 A small museum shows curiosities and historic exhibits.

 Some parts of the old city fortifications (wall, watchtower, ditch).

-As curiosity, the citizens donated a lifesize bronze statue in 1980, remembering a man emptying slurry pits in the outskirts before 1890 as "an early example of outstanding service orientation".
+As a curiosity, the citizens donated a life-sized bronze statue in 1980, remembering a man emptying slurry pits in the outskirts before 1890 as "an early example of outstanding service orientation".
 The place for this statue is more prominent than emperor Wilhelm's statue.